shapeshed/jekyll.shapeshed.com/_posts/2008-01-18-securing_plesk_on_a_media_temple_dv3_server.md

 ---
 layout: post
 title: Securing Plesk on a Media Temple (dv)3 server
-excerpt: By taking a few simple steps with SSH, FTP and the firewall you can make your Plesk server more secure than the default configuration.
+description: By taking a few simple steps with SSH, FTP and the firewall you can make your Plesk server more secure than the default configuration.
 categories: [Media Temple, Plesk, Linux]
 ---
 This information is provided as advice only.
 No responsibility will be taken for following this advice.